Code-Institute-Submissions/maxapn98-quality_supplements_JuneResub/README.md

 Before following any of these steps make sure that you have the latest dependencies installed in your application environment.
 All of the application dependencies are listed within the requrements.txt file found in project's root directory.

-To install dependencies while in project'= root dir. run the following command:
+To install dependencies while in project's root dir. run the following command:
 `pip3 install -r requirements.txt`

 **Heroku Deployment:**